Peppers – Perfect For Stuffing!

 - 25g / 1oz grated cheddar cheese

-- Prepare the peppers by slicing off the tops and removing seeds and pith
+- Prepare the peppers by cutting in half and removing seeds and pith

-- Heat the olive oil in a frying pan and gently fry the onions until soft
+- Meanwhile heat the olive oil in a frying pan and gently fry the onions until soft

 - Add the mince and garlic and brown the mince

 - Add the tomatoes, tomato puree, worcester sauce peas and mixed herbs and stir

 - Cook for 20 minutes

 - Place the peppers skin side down on a baking tray

 - Fill each pepper with the mince mixture